hamzamir66/alburhan-incoming-receipts/readme.md

 # AlBurhan Incoming receipts

-run *yarn dev* to start dev server
+run *yarn dev* to start backend dev server

+to start frontend: *cd receipt-generator-client* and then *yarn dev*